umfranzw/rocPRIM/README.md

   # before 'cmake' or setting cmake option 'CMAKE_CXX_COMPILER' to path to the compiler.
   # Using HIP-clang:
   [CXX=hipcc] cmake -DBUILD_BENCHMARK=ON ../.
-  #
-  # !
-EXPERIMENTAL !
-  # Alternatively one may build using the experimental (and highly incomplete) HIP-CPU back-end for host-side
-  # execution using any C++17 conforming compiler (supported by HIP-CPU).
-AMDGPU_* options are unavailable in this case.
-  #   USE_HIP_CPU - OFF by default

   # Build
   make -j4